H2O Global News | Blog

 Environmental Impact

-Both grey water and wastewater have significant environmental impacts if not managed properly.
+If not appropriately managed, grey water and wastewater have significant environmental impacts.
 Grey water, when reused, can help conserve water resources, while untreated wastewater can lead to severe pollution and health risks.

 Conclusion